To begin the DKIM authentication process for your sending domains, access the Admin interface and navigate to:

-Enter your sending domain into the text field and click GET INSTRUCTIONS for customized DNS instructions.
+Enter your account sending domain into the text field and click GET INSTRUCTIONS for customized DNS instructions.

-NOTE: These steps are typically completed by your DNS admin or IT professional, so it is recommend they have access to log in to Communications Professional.
+NOTE: These steps are typically completed by your DNS admin or IT professional, so it is recommend they have access to log in to your account.

 After the CNAME records are added to your DNS, return to the Email Authentication page to run a test.